Follow My Lead (band)

 Follow My Lead was an Irish metalcore band from Donegal.

 History

 Formation and signing to Fearless records

-The band was formed in 2013 in Donegal, Republic of Ireland and consisted of vocalist Ryan Dawson, guitarists Niall Friell and Robbie Thorne, as well as bassist Declan Graham and drummer William Woods.
+The band was formed in 2013 in Donegal, Ireland and consisted of vocalist Ryan Dawson, guitarists Niall Friell and Robbie Thorne, as well as bassist Declan Graham and drummer William Woods.
 Dawson left the group for unknown reasons in first year of existence and was replaced by Mattie Foxx.

 On 23 August 2013 the band self-released their first EP called Sleepless for digital download.
 The music video for Crestfallen was released on YouTube on BryanStars's YouTube channel.
 The band announced at the end of 2014 that they flew to Gothenburg, Sweden to work on their debut album together with Fredrik Nordström who had worked with Bring Me the Horizon, In Flames and Architects in the past at Studio Fredman.
 The band signed a label contract with Fearless Records in December 2014 and released XIII as digital download on their website.